Cooking Gorgeous

 • Related Recipes

-In Turkey, when barbunya is in season, you can find them at street markets, usually sold in their pods.
-As the season for these delicious beans is quite short, people tend to buy them in bulks and pod them, portion them in plastic bags, and keep them in the freezer to use throughout the year.
-Although podding them requires a little work, it surely is worth the effort.
+As the season for these delicious beans is quite short, people tend to buy them in bulk and pod them, portion them in plastic bags, and keep them in the freezer to use throughout the year.
+Podding them takes a little work, but it is worth the effort.

 Why This Recipe Works?